Aaron Sorkin: The Skip It/Watch It/Stop Watching Guide

 The conclusion to all this: The man still knows how to turn a pretty phrase, and when paired with great directors and producers, he produces genius work.
 When left to his own devices, however, haters gonna hate, ‘cuz Sorkin gonna Sorkin.

-Posted on August 7, 2012, in Movies, Skip It/Watch It Guide, TV and tagged Aaron Sorkin, grrrrrrrrrrrr, skip it/watch it guide, Sports Night, Studio 60 on the Sunset Strip, The Newsroom, The West Wing.
+Posted on August 7, 2012, in Movies, Skip It/Watch It Guide, Some Spoilers, TV and tagged Aaron Sorkin, grrrrrrrrrrrr, skip it/watch it guide, Sports Night, Studio 60 on the Sunset Strip, The Newsroom, The West Wing.
 Bookmark the permalink.
 3 Comments.